 16th – 18th October

 Gascoyne Junction and Kennedy Rangers We stayed a the Junction one of four the caravans there.
 Very in the next morning due to the heat of midday sun, we drove out to Kennedy Rangers to walk the Honeycomb Gorge and the Temple Gorge.
 Both spectacular in rock formation and colour and well worth the visit.

 Denham and Monkey Mia, Shark Bay

 Denham, Ocean Park Aquarium and Eagle Bluff, Shark Bay

 Jurien Bay and Lesueur National Park

 We visited The Pinnacles on the way to Busselton.
-While in Busselton we caught up with family friends and their beautiful children.
-Also had a day at Margaret River.
+While in Busselton we caught up with family friends and their beautiful children as well as seeing his work place.
+Also had a day on the coast road to Margaret River.